aryoaditya/calshoes_api/README.md

-# CalShoes Backend
+# CalShoes API

 ## Project Description

-CalShoes Backend is a RESTful API built with GoFiber and GORM to manage an online shoe store.
+CalShoes API is a RESTful API built with GoFiber and GORM to manage an online shoe store.
 This backend handles various functionalities such as managing products, categories, customers, carts, orders, and payments.
 The application integrates with Midtrans for payment processing.

 ## Technologies